-Given the confusion generated by a court ruling in November that ordered the presentation of negative PCR tests for travelers who want to enter Colombia, the National Government affirmed on December 1 that, everything remains the same (no PCR test required).
+Previously there was confusion generated by a court ruling in November that ordered the presentation of negative PCR tests for travelers who want to enter Colombia, the National Government affirmed on December 1 that, everything remains the same (no PCR test required).

 But the court ratified its decision that a PCR test is required on December 3 but the government responded on December 3 that it will not comply with the ruling.
-However, this changed in January 2021 and a PCR test is again required to travel to Colombia.
+However, this changed in January 2021 and a PCR test was again required to travel to Colombia.

 EDITOR NOTE on December 1: the Health Minister on December 1 said that for now it will not require a PCR test needed to enter Colombia according to El Tiempo.